Oregon Afternoon News Digest - KTVZ

 LURING MINORS-BAIL

 BEND, Ore. — A judge raised bail to $5 million for a 41-year-old Bend man who authorities say posed as a teenage boy online to seek explicit photos from dozens of girls around the country over a period of at least four years.
-KTVZ-TV reports Keith Fyten was arrested on a 95-count indictment and warrant at Chicago’s O’Hare Airport as he returned from the Netherlands, Deschutes County sheriff’s deputies revealed Wednesday.
 SENT: 232 words.

 SPORTS: